Can a 5 kW solar system run a 1.5-ton AC in Bangalore (2025)? - Simple, practical answer (with numbers)

 The numbers - step-by-step (so you can check)

-• Typical 1.5-ton AC power draw (running): 1.2 kW (typical split unit; efficient models may use ~0.9 kW; older/cheaper ones up to ~1.6 kW)
+• 1.5-ton AC running power: ~1.2 kW (efficient models ~0.9 kW; older ones ~1.6 kW)

 • Panel size: 350 W (common modern panel)

-• Real-world system efficiency: 75% (0.75) of raw panel output (losses from inverter, wiring, dust)
+• Real-world system efficiency: 75% (losses from inverter, wiring, dust)

 1) How much energy does the AC use per day?